pingidentity/pipeline-example-application/README.md

 - [jq](https://jqlang.github.io/jq/download/) - for JSON parsing (version 1.7.1 was used in this guide)

 > [!TIP]
 > The last six tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
-Installing these tools locally and running `make devcheck` before committing changes should ensure that the pipeline will pass when changes are pushed.
+To help ensure the pipeline instance of these tools passes, install these tools locally and run `make devcheck` before committing changes

 <!-- TODO - Review Required Permissions-->
 > [!IMPORTANT]